ibalpinar/cses/01-introductory-problems/10-trailing-zeros/question-trailing-zeros.md

 **Time limit:** 1.00 s
 **Memory limit:** 512 MB

-Your task is to calculate the number of trailing zeros in the factorial $n$!.
+Your task is to calculate the number of trailing zeros in the factorial $n!$.

-For example, 20!=2432902008176640000 and it has 4 trailing zeros.
+For example, $20!$ = $2432902008176640000$ and it has $4$ trailing zeros.

 **Input**